-- i) each member of the State Super board; - ii) the CEO; - iii) employees of the SAS Trustee Corporation executive staff agency related to NSW Treasury under the Government Sector Employment Act (2013) assigned to carry out their day to day responsibilities for the benefit of State Super; and - iv) contractors or consultants engaged or appointed by State Super.
+- i) each member of the State Super board; - ii) the CEO; - employees of the SAS Trustee Corporation executive staff agency related to NSW Treasury under the GSEA assigned to carry out their day to day responsibilities for the benefit of State Super; and - iv) contractors or consultants engaged or appointed by State Super.

-This class of people are referred to collectively as STC People and individually as a STC Person in this policy.
+This class of people are referred to collectively as STC People and individually as a STC Person in this Code.

-This Code sets the standards of ethical behaviour and professional conduct required of all STC People and incorporates relevant directions issued from time to time by the Public Service Commissioner with regard to conduct and ethics.
+This Code sets the standards of ethical behaviour and professional conduct required of all STC People and incorporates relevant directions issued from time to time by the Commissioner with regard to conduct and ethics.

-All STC People are required pursuant to the legal undertakings made to State Super which include State Super's corporate policies, (but also to the relevant legislation) to behave in ways that are ethical, lawful and build trust in the sector.
-State Super is committed to ensuring that all STC People have reasonable training and awareness of the Code upon appointment and throughout the course of their role as an STC Person.
+All STC People are required pursuant to the legal undertakings made to State Super which include State Super's corporate policies, (but also to the relevant legislation) to behave in ways that are ethical, lawful and build trust and integrity in the sector.
+State Super is committed to ensuring that all STC People have reasonable training and awareness of the Code upon appointment and throughout the course of their role as a STC Person.

-Notwithstanding the above, it is your responsibility to know, understand and comply with your ethical and legal obligations as set out in section 4 below in accordance with the ethical framework set out in section 5 below.
-It is important to know the consequences for failing to so act and that you appreciate that the ethical and legal obligations that apply to you in your role at State Super may differ from those that would apply in the private or not-for-profit sector.
+Notwithstanding the above, it is your responsibility to know, understand and comply with your ethical and legal obligations as set out in section 3 on mandatory conduct in accordance with the Ethical Framework set out in section 4 below.
+It is important to know the consequences for failing to act and that you appreciate that the ethical and legal obligations that apply to you in your role at State Super may differ from those that would apply in the private or not-for-profit sector.

 This Code does not attempt to cover every situation that will arise in your work.
 It provides a broad framework that will help you decide on an appropriate course of action when faced with any ethical issues.